 This year, we’re supporting:

-And, for me, what started off as a difficult choice became clear when I reflected on my decision, five years ago, to start this firm.
+And, for me, what started off as a difficult choice, with so many organizations in need, became clear when I reflected on my decision, five years ago, to start this firm.
 In 2013, I lost my mother after an 11-month struggle through a Stage IV lung cancer diagnosis.
 She was 65, a non-smoker, vibrant, and hard-working.
-I had been born while my mother was in law school.
+I was born while my mother was in law school.
 My first friends were her law school classmates.
-For my entire life, I’d wanted to be a lawyer and a mother, possibly because those were the women around me.
-But for whatever reason, I selected that path and I haven’t regretted it for a single day.
+For my entire life, I’d wanted to be a lawyer and a mother, inspired by the women around me.
+I followed that path and I haven’t regretted it for a single day.

-I am grateful for all of you who support us.
+I am grateful for all of you who support us, whether through your goodwill, your business, your friendship, or your advice.
 I am happy to share this firm’s good fortune with families who could use some hope.